lynx-x-ray-observatory/soxs/doc/source/installing.rst

 .. code-block:: bash

-    conda install -c jzuhone -c astropy soxs
+    conda install -c conda-forge soxs

-Note both the ``jzuhone`` and ``astropy`` channels are required.
 These methods install both the Python interface and the command-line scripts.

 Of course, you can always clone the source from `GitHub <https://github.com/lynx-x-ray-observatory/soxs>`_ and install it